oven-sh/bun/README.md

 <br/>
 Package manager == `bun install`
 <br/>
-Bun.js == Bun’s JavaScriptCore integration that executes JavaScript.
+bun.js == bun’s JavaScriptCore integration that executes JavaScript.
 Similar to how Node.js & Deno embed V8.
 </small>

 ### Limitations & intended usage

-Bun is great for building websites &amp; webapps.
-For libraries, consider using Rollup or esbuild instead.
-Bun currently doesn’t minify code and Bun’s dead code elimination doesn’t look beyond the current file.
+bun is great for building websites &amp; webapps.
+For libraries, consider using Rollup or esbuild instead. bun currently doesn’t minify code and bun’s dead code elimination doesn’t look beyond the current file.

-Today, Bun is focused on:
+Today, bun is focused on:

 - Development, not production
 - Compatibility with existing frameworks & tooling

-Ideally, most projects can use Bun with their existing tooling while making few changes to their codebase.
-That means using Bun in development, and continuing to use Webpack, esbuild, or another bundler in production.
+Ideally, most projects can use bun with their existing tooling while making few changes to their codebase.
+That means using bun in development, and continuing to use Webpack, esbuild, or another bundler in production.
 Using two bundlers might sound strange at first, but after all the production-only AST transforms, minification, and special development/production-only imported files...it’s not far from the status quo.

-Longer-term, Bun intends to replace Node.js, Webpack, Babel, and PostCSS (in production).
+Longer-term, bun intends to replace Node.js, Webpack, Babel, and PostCSS (in production).

 ## Configuration